Ypsilenna/ypsilenna.github.io/_artworks/2025-013-riamidea-he-wished-she-could.md

 thumbnail: /static/image/thumbnails/2025-013.jpg
 cover: /static/image/artworks/2025-013.jpg
 stamp: 9921
+ogimage: /static/image/thumbnails/2025-013.jpg
+ogdesc: It took me a very long time to draw the background because I decided to draw every flower by hand (...)
 ---
 It took me a very long time to draw the background because I decided to draw every flower by hand.
 My hand hurted, but this is my favorite drawing so far, so... yay?